 You may elect to receive mail from the library at a P.O.
 Box, but you must maintain a current home address on file.

 Library card applications for patrons under 17 years of age must include the signature of a parent or guardian.
-The minor applying for the card must be present at the time of application.
+The minor applying for the card must be present at the time of application and/or card pickup.
 The parent or guardian accepts responsibility for any fines and fees accumulated on the minor's card.

 Patrons who live outside the JCPL taxing district may obtain a Public Library Access Card (PLAC).
 To obtain a PLAC, you must already have a valid Indiana library card in your home library district, and pay the $65.00 fee.
 PLACs are valid for one year from the date of issue.

 Patrons in good standing at participating Indiana libraries may apply to receive Reciprocal Borrowing privileges at the Johnson County Public Library.
-Reciprocal borrowers may check out any on-shelf item, but may not place holds or access electronic resources, including e-books and e-audiobooks.
+Reciprocal borrowers may place holds and check out any on-shelf item, but may not access electronic resources, including e-books and e-audiobooks.
 Participating libraries include Greenwood, Edinburgh, Bartholomew County, Brown County, Morgan County and Shelbyville-Shelby County Public Libraries.
 A complete list of participating libraries is available on the Indiana State Library website.
 Please contact JCPL or your home library for more information.